 - Input into Construction Environmental Management Plans (CEMP) and Risk Assessment Method Statement (RAMS)

-As the end of the year is fast approaching, it is important to think ahead in preparation for any projects that you may have programmed.
+As the end of the year is fast approaching, preparing for any projects you may have programmed is important.
 Winter is a good time to undertake an initial ecology site visit and desktop study and determine further ecology surveys or assessments that may be required.

 The Dalcour Maclaren survey calendar details the range of surveys that may need to be considered, and their seasonality.